Anurzeuii/testing-for-gov-parity/README.md

 <li>	For Compute instances, feature “refresh token lasting more than 24 hours” is not available in USGOV. </li>
 <li>	Model Profiling does not support 4 CPU in USGov-Arizona.   </li>
 <li>	Sample notebook may not work, if it needs access to public data in USGOV.</li>
-<li>	For Sovereign Clouds, The CLI command for [Vnet/Forced tunneling](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-enable-virtual-network) does not return IP ranges: please use the [list](https://www.microsoft.com/en-us/download/details.aspx?id=57063) which contains the IPs for USGOV cloud.</li>
+<li>	For Sovereign Clouds, The CLI command for [Link display text - Email](mailto:example@mail.com)  [Vnet/Forced tunneling](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-enable-virtual-network) does not return IP ranges: please use the [list](https://www.microsoft.com/en-us/download/details.aspx?id=57063) which contains the IPs for USGOV cloud.</li>
 </ol>